Ruth Law Oliver: Early life and learning to fly (1887–1912)

+Early flying career (1915–1916)

+In 1915, Law gave a demonstration of aerobatics at Daytona Beach, Florida, before a large crowd.
+She announced that she was going to "loop the loop" for the first time, and proceeded to do so, not once, but twice.

 In 1915 she participated in a publicity stunt for baseball's Grapefruit League.
 Dodgers manager Wilbert Robinson and outfielder Casey Stengel heard that Law had been dropping golf balls from the sky for a nearby golf course and decided that a similar stunt would be good for publicity.
 On March 13, 1915, Law flew with Stengel on board (though, later, Stengel would recant his role in the tale, saying it was team trainer) ready to drop the baseball to Robinson's waiting mitt.
 But instead of a baseball, a grapefruit was flung out the plane, either as a prank or by mistake.
 The fruit shattered on impact, covering Robinson in the "ooze and goo" and making him believe he was injured and covered with blood.
 Fortunately, this was not the case, but a popular legend is that this incident was how the Grapefruit League earned its nickname.

 In the spring of 1916, she took part in an altitude competition, twice narrowly coming in second to male fliers.
 She was furious, determined to set a record that would stand against men as well as women.

 Her greatest feat took place on 19 November 1916, when she broke the existing cross-America flight air speed record of 452 mi set by Victor Carlstrom by flying nonstop from Chicago to New York State, a distance of 590 mi.
 The next day she flew on to New York City.
 Flying over Manhattan, her fuel cut out, but she glided to a safe landing on Governors Island and was met by United States Army Captain Henry "Hap" Arnold (who changed her spark plugs in the Curtiss pusher), who would one day become Commanding General of the United States Army Air Forces.
-President Woodrow Wilson attended a dinner held in her honor on 2 December 1916.
+President Woodrow Wilson attended a dinner held in her honor on December 2, 1916.
+Later that same month, she was called upon to spell the word "liberty" in the air by the Statue of Liberty as it was being illuminated for the very first time.